aaort/todos/README.md

 ## Features

-You can create/edit/delete tasks, set reminder for particular date in the future or make it repeat itself with a given interval.
-Sign in into your account to be able to manage tasks from several devices or create an account with email and passwords.
-You also can switch between light and dark modes.
+You can create, edit, and delete tasks.
+Additionally, you can set a reminder for a specific date in the future or make it repeat at a given interval.
+To manage tasks from any device, sign in to your account, or create an account with your email and password.
+Finally, you have the option to switch between light and dark modes.

 ### Get Started

 If you want to run this project on your machine you first need to [configure your firebase project](https://firebase.google.com/docs/flutter/setup?platform=ios).
-After configuration is finished you should see the `firebase_options.dart` file under lib/ directory (it is not recommended to publish this file to the public since it contains your firebase project api key and a lot of other information that you might want to keep private).
+After configuration is finished you should see the `firebase_options.dart` file under lib/ directory (it is not recommended to publish this file to the public since it contains your firebase project api keys and a lot of other information that you might want to keep private).
 If everything is done properly you should be able to run the project easily with following commands.

 ```
 $ flutter packages get